Jean-Éric Vergne: 2024–25 season

+Citroën (2025–)

+Following multiple seasons at DS Techeetah and DS Penske, Vergne switched to new outfit Citroën Racing for the 2025–26 season, partnering Nick Cassidy.

 World Endurance Championship

-Vergne signed with the Peugeot factory team to compete at the 2022 FIA World Endurance Championship at the Hypercar class.
+Vergne signed with the Peugeot Sport factory team to compete at the 2022 FIA World Endurance Championship at the Hypercar class, having previously raced with CEFC Manor TRS Racing and G-Drive Racing at the LMP2 class.

 Personal life

 In 2018, Vergne signed a partnership with Veloce Esports.
 They became the co-founders of Veloce Racing, a racing team currently part of Extreme E.

 Vergne plays the piano.
-In addition to his native French, Vergne also speaks English, Italian, and Spanish.
+In addition to his native French, Vergne also speaks English, Spanish, and Italian.
 He considers André Lotterer, his teammate from 2017 to 2019, a close friend.